 She was a deeply religious woman, expressing her faith in belief as well as action.
 She was very involved in her church, from membership on the building committee to designing costumes for the musical holiday programs.
 Her community activities reflected that faith, such as being a member of the auxiliary at the hospital and helping with numerous projects there.

 When it was discovered that the bone cancer she had battled was taking over her body and she realized that her time on earth was short, she never looked back.
 “I am not afraid to die, because I know where I am going,” she said dry-eyed from her bed as those around her wept.
-And a few days later she passed quietly, just before Easter, where she was no doubt helping others don their Easter bonnets on her first resurrection day with her Lord.
+And a few days later she passed quietly, just before Easter, and she was no doubt helping others in heaven don their Easter bonnets on her first resurrection day with her Lord.